verilator/verilator/docs/guide/overview.rst

 is referred to as "Verilating", and the process is "to Verilate"; the output is a "Verilated" model.

-2. For simulation, a small-user written C++ wrapper file is required, the "wrapper".
+2. For simulation, a small user-written C++ wrapper file is required, the "wrapper".
 This wrapper defines the C++ standard function "main()", which instantiates the Verilated model as a C++/SystemC object.

-3. The user C++ wrapper, the files created by Verilator, a "runtime library" provided by Verilator, and, if applicable SystemC libraries are then compiled using a C++ compiler to create a simulation executable.
+3. The user C++ wrapper, the files created by Verilator, a "runtime library" provided by Verilator, and, if applicable, SystemC libraries are then compiled using a C++ compiler to create a simulation executable.

 4. The resulting executable will perform the actual simulation during